Behavioral Communities and the Atomic Structure of Networks: Estimating Behavioral Thresholds and Other Extensions

+A simple way to allow for noise is to introduce a probability $\varepsilon>0$ with which each agent makes an ``error'' and chooses their adoption decision independently from what is predicted the threshold $q$ and by the behaviors of their friends.\footnote{This is similar to a quantal-response equilibrium, but without the need to introduce beliefs and Bayesian reasoning in our setting.
+Alternatively, one could also define an ``error'' to be that agents simply reverse what they should do according to $q$ and their friends' behaviors.
+Those techniques would result in similar results. } We illustrate this process by perturbing the convention on the network from Figure \ref{Example_Random_Conventions} with $\varepsilon=.2$ and $q=.4$.

-This outcome generates the distributions $S_{on}$ and $S_{off}$ shown below.
-Because of the independent adopters, we cannot perfectly separate the two distributions.
-However, the true behavioral threshold $q=2/5$ still approximately separates the distributions, in that most of $S_{off}$ lies below $q$ and most of $S_{on}$ lies above it.
+This perturbation, wherein $\varepsilon=.2$ of the agents choose randomly, generates the modified frequency distributions $S_{on}$ and $S_{off}$ that overlap as pictured in Figure \ref{Example_Random_Conventions4}.
+The true behavioral threshold $q=.4$ still `approximately' separates the distributions in that most of $S_{off}$ lies below $q$ and most of $S_{on}$ lies above it.

-There are many ways to estimate $q$ for this setting.
-A very simple and direct way is to minimize the number of nodes that must be acting independently.
-This effectively corresponds to the maximum likelihood estimator (for $\alpha$ values that are not too high).

-In particular, consider a statistic that for each $q$ counts how many nodes must be acting independently (i.e., are not acting in accordance with $q$):